 Now, not only Tyrannosaurus rex but other rare and one of a kind fossil specimens are prepared, molded and cast with the reproductions made available for purchase by the Institute.
 Our magnificent cast replicas are displayed in museums and science centers, zoos and aquariums and even shopping centers and private homes, throughout the world.

 The collection, preparation and study of ammonites, an abundant fossil marine invertebrate, is another aspect of paleontology for which the Institute has gained attention and acclaim.
-Neal Larson is known as one of the world’s premier scientists in the study and identification of these fascinating animals.
-The first edition of The Ammonites and other Cephalopods of the Western Interior Seaway, was published in 1997, with Neal as primary author.
-Reviewers insist that the book is considered an essential text for researchers, as well as an excellent and easy to use field guide for the amateur and professional cephalopod collector.
+The first edition of The Ammonites and other Cephalopods of the Western Interior Seaway, was published in 1997, with Neal Larson as primary author.
+The book is considered by some to be an essential text for researchers, as well as an excellent and easy to use field guide for the amateur and professional cephalopod collector.
 A hard copy edition was published in 1999.
 Neal published his second book on ammonites in 1999.
 This ‘pocket’ book, Discovering the Mysterious Ammonites, is geared toward introducing the lay reader to ammonites.

 Another area of specialized research for the Institute has been mineralogy.
 Robert Farrar brings to the company his intense interest and expertise in this field of study.
 Under his guidance, the Institute has acquired numerous exhibit quality and many rare mineral specimens for its collection.
 The mineral collection has brought the Institute to the attention of mineralogists from around the world.
 Bob and Pete have collaborated with German, Canadian and American researchers, especially in the study of pegmatite phosphate minerals that are native to the Black Hills of South Dakota.